ZJU-DAILY/PSAMS/README.md

 ## Introduction

-This repo holds the source code and scripts for pivot selection algorithms in metric apaces.
+This repo holds the source code and scripts for our paper: Pivot Selection Algorithms in Metric Spaces: An Experimental Evaluation, VLDBJ 2022.

 Details can be refferred to  https://github.com/ZJU-DBL/PSAMS

 ## Usage